salilab/actin_tutorial/doc/pmidesign.md

 many aspects of the modeling protocol.
 Below, we outline each stage of the modeling process as performed in PMI.

-\image html pmi_hierarchy.png "PMI Hierarchy.
-PMI is constructed as a top-down hierarchy beginning with a System.
-A system can contain one or more states with each state being a different conformation, composition or time-ordered step in the system.
-Each state is comprised of one or more molecules that may have one or more copies per molecule.
-At the final level, each molecule is represented at one or more resolutions." width=600px

 # Gathering information {#gatherinfo}

 Information about a system that we wish to model includes everything that we